cmu-mars/cmu-robotics/documents/p2-cp1.md

  * Mission schema: Navigation
  * Mission parameters: `A->T1->T2->...->Tn` (the way points or tasks that the robot need to accomplish provided by LL)
- * Charge and discharge functions to be selected from a set of predefined models (most likely 100 pre-specified models).
+ * Discharge functions to be selected from a set of [100 predefined models](https://github.com/cmu-mars/cp1_base/tree/master/cp1_base/power_models) with different difficulty level (with different number of options interactions).
  * Perturbations: Obstacles + Battery level change
- * Possible adaptations: possible variations for `Speed, Kinects, Localization algorithms`
+ * Possible adaptations: possible variations for `path planning, robot reconfiguration, charge battery`
- * Evaluation metric: Power consumed, Mission accomplish time, Distance to target location, Number of tasks accomplished
+ * Evaluation metric: Number of tasks accomplished, Mission accomplish time

 We also intend to specify some metrics based on which we evaluate how ``difficult`` and how ``similar`` two test cases are.
 Therefore, LL could